 The progress made with AOPP and its tangible benefits, coupled with the development of our wider aviation product portfolio, underlines McLaren Deloitte’s long-term commitment to the aviation industry.
 In an age where disruption and delay are almost becoming normal operations, we look forward to working with our aviation partners to leverage the insights available from advanced analytics to deliver smoother, more resilient, less disrupted operations.

-Jim Newton and Martin Bowman from the McLaren Deloitte partnership will be speaking at Future Travel Experience Global in Las Vegas 10th-12th
+Jim Newton and Martin Bowman from the McLaren Deloitte alliance will be speaking at Future Travel Experience Global in Las Vegas 10th-12th

 If you’re interested in our aviation products, please contact us here.